 There are certain skills that many counter people have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed math skills, interpersonal skills and selling skills.
+We discovered that a lot of resumes listed customer-service skills, interpersonal skills and math skills.

 Choosing the right major is always an important step when researching how to become a counter person.
 When we researched the most common majors for a counter person, we found that they most commonly earn high school diploma degrees or associate degree degrees.
 Other degrees that we often see on counter person resumes include bachelor's degree degrees or diploma degrees.